 Comments in PHP

-You can use it to write documentation of your PHP script describing what the code should do.
-A comment can span only for one line or span multiple line.
+You can use it to write documentation for your PHP script describing what the code should do.
+A comment can span only one line or span multiple lines.

 PHP support three kinds of comment tags :